- Home

 The Frank A. Linney House and Former Linney Law Office (Designated Local Landmark, 2017)

-The Frank A. Linney House and former Linney Law Office are significant for their architecture and for their association with Frank.
+The Frank A. Linney House and former Linney Law Office are significant for their architecture and association with Frank.
 A. Linney (1874-1928), a prominent Boone attorney, businessman, and politician who served as a prosecuting attorney for both the State of North Carolina and the US Government.

 Frank A. Linney House and Former Linney Law Office (Documents)